-As of 8:17, that seems to be the case - the Jewish reaction to victory is - a drinking party!\ In which they are apparently joined by many nonJews, who are now afraid of them.
+As of 8:17, that seems to be the case - the Jewish reaction to victory is - a drinking party!
+In which they are apparently joined by many others, who are now afraid of them.
 In other words, they have become Achashverosh.

-But in 9:19, a new feature (mitzvah - דת?) is added to the day - now in addition to the drinking, there must also be mishloach manot, reflecting some recognition of community, and in 9:22, a radically new דת - מתנות , gifts to the poor.\
+But in 9:19, a new feature (mitzvah - דת?) is added to the day - now in addition to the drinking, there must also be משלוח מנות, some recognition of community. and in 9:22, a radically new - דת - gifts to the poor.

 Until 9:22, the Megillah is a court farce, and one might be forgiven for thinking that the entire plot relates only to the wealthy elite -perhaps the extermination plan seemed total to them because they simply didn't consider the poor.
-But over time, the Jews - perhaps prodded by Mordekhai and Esther - recognize that this episode should cause them to question the whole moral structure of Persian society, and so their TITI in fact become different than those of other nations.\ .
+But over time, the Jews - perhaps prodded by Mordekhai and Esther - recognize that this episode should cause them to question the whole moral structure of Persian society, and so their דתות in fact become different than those of other nations. .
 (If I were a dyed in the wool liberal I would connect this to Mordekhai raising taxes as well, but I'm not.)

-Most specifically, the Jews become the antithesis of Amalek, which attacks specifically the weak.\ We reject the evolutionary imperative and preserve those who cannot protect themselves.
-The challenge of this reading is that it makes anti=Semitism the spur of Jewish morality.
-We are blessed to live in a society in which caring for the less fortunate or less able is an almost universally agreed upon $\mathbf{T}$ , although we disagree strongly about how best to accomplish that.
-But there are other areas in which there is profound pressure to fall into step with the immoral moral expectations - the $\mathbf{T}\mathbf{R}\mathbf{I}$ of the society that surrounds us.
+Most specifically, the Jews become the antithesis of Amalek, which attacks specifically the weak.
+We reject the evolutionary imperative and preserve those who cannot protect themselves.

+The challenge of Rabbi Silber's reading is that it makes anti=Semitism the spur of Jewish morality.
+We are blessed to live in a society in which caring for the less fortunate or less able is an almost universally agreed upon τ , although we disagree strongly about how best to accomplish that.
+But there are other areas in which there is profound pressure to fall into step with the immoral moral expectations - the τ of the society that surrounds us.

 This is especially true of Modern Orthodoxy.
-I confess that the first chapter of the Megillah always puts me in mind of a group of male Orthodox college students I once knew who would drink themselves into oblivion each Friday night, but tried hard to send the female students home (to their own parties?) before they completely lost control over their behavior.
+I confess that the first chapter of the Megillah always puts me in mind of a group of male Orthodox college students I once knew who would drink themselves into oblivion each Friday night, but tried hard to send the female students home (to their own parties?) before they completely lost control.

 Nonetheless, I don't think that self-ghettoization is effective, and it has its own corruptions.
-The yetzer hora (evil inclination) finds its way through cracks in the walls, and is all the more effective when unrecognized.
+The yetzer hora finds his way through cracks in the walls, and is all the more effective when unrecognized.